aliyigitbireroglu/flutter-peek-and-pop/peek_and_pop/example/README.md

 # peek_and_pop

 Peek & Pop implementation for Flutter based on the iOS functionality of the same name.

+## Notice
+**People have expressed worries concerning modifying Flutter's normal "binding.dart".
+Don't worry- v0.1.9 which will be released soon will not require this modification.
+For now, you can temporarily follow the installation instructions and start developing with v0.1.8.
+When it is updated, you can revert your 'binding.dart' to its original format.**
+* * *

-**The "Indicator" feature is now added.
+* **The "Indicator" feature is now added.
 See the [Media](#media) for examples.**

-**Now up to 4x faster animations with the new optimised blur effect algorithm during the Peek & Pop process- regardless of what sigma value is selected!**
+* **Now up to 4x faster animations with the new optimised blur effect algorithm during the Peek & Pop process- regardless of what sigma value is selected!**

 1. [Media](#media)